ArtursTorsters/git-branch/README.md

 - Files opened in Visual Studio Code are automatically associated with the active Git branch.
 - Easily switch between branches to access the files specific to each branch.

+## Example Scenario

+1. **Current Branch: Feature A**
+   - Open files X and Y.
+   - Switch to a different branch, e.g., Main, and close files X and Y.

+2. **Return to Feature A:**
+   - Switch back to the Feature A branch.
+   - Files X and Y will be reopened automatically.

 ## License